 Integrations With The Apps You Love

-Real-time collaboration is the experience that we have all become familiar with when using solutions like Google Docs, Office 365, and other applications which allow us to see other users actively make changes while we are also doing the same.
+Real-time collaboration is the experience that we have all become familiar with when using solutions like Google Docs, One Drive, Office 365, and other applications which allow us to see other users actively make changes while we are also doing the same.
 That real-time collaboration story I opened with is powerful, and a first-step as we think about the future.
 Moving forward, board software will put more emphasis on this kind of collaboration, groups working together to prepare for and communicate regarding the board meeting, not just the book.

 Without a doubt, the preparation for a board meeting can be intensive.
 It is the job of board portals to make preparation even more useful, so that when leaders show up to the board room their conversations can be strategic and forward thinking, not an operational presentation.
 That occurs by ensuring that collaboration and preparation occur before the meeting.

 The ability to share notes and annotations are all part of a greater whole when it comes to collaboration.
 You are unlikely to prepare your documents directly from the board software itself.
-Rather, board documents are prepared with services you already love, Microsoft Word or Google’s suite of applications.
+Rather, board documents are prepared with services you already love, Microsoft Word, One Drive, or Google’s suite of applications.
 That’s what we are building, integrations with applications you use every day.
 This will be key for board software to grow into the future.

 The Future: Context-Rich Collaboration